Summer Camp Information and Forms

 We have a fun summer planned this year that will have your kid playing, learning and exploring.
 Each camp is designed with fun in mind and each camp is led by our trained staff.

 The City of Rockville’s Summer Programs are self-regulated under the State Department of Health and Mental Hygiene and undergo periodic inspections.
-Our camp staff are trained in safety procedures, COVID19 mitigation strategies, program planning, techniques in working with children, first aid, CPR and medication administration.
+Our camp staff is trained in safety procedures, program planning, techniques in working with children, first aid, CPR and medication administration.
 References and criminal background checks are also part of the hiring process.

 Here are some tips to get your summer started right:

 Don't forget your forms.
 The Participant Health and Information Form is required on the first day of camp.
 If a participant must take prescription or nonprescription medication during program hours, including inhalers and EpiPens, a completed Medication Authorization Form is required.

 Pack lunch and snacks.
 Campers must bring their own non-perishable lunch and snacks.
 Lunches should be clearly marked with the camper’s name.
 Microwaves and refrigerators are not available.

 Don't forget a refillable water bottle.
 We will have plenty of refilling stations to stay hydrated.